tagliala/colore/README.md

                                            ├─ current → v002
                                            ├─ v001 ─┬─ foo.docx
                                            │        └─ foo.pdf
+                                           │        └─ _author.txt
                                            └─ v002 ─┬─ foo.docx
                                                     └─ foo.jpg
+                                                    └─ _author.txt

 As you can see, this document has two versions of *foo.docx*.
 The first version was converted to PDF and the second to an image.
 The current version is *v002* - defined by the symlink *current*.
 The *metadata.json* file is a JSON description of the directory structure.
+The file *_author.txt* holds the name of the author of the document version.

 API Definition
 --------------